-Durango Colorado offers a glimpse into the past of American railroading.
+Durango, Colorado offers a glimpse into the past of American railroading.
 Durango owes its very existence to the booming railroad empires of the late 1800s.
 Durango was founded in 1879 by the Denver and Rio Grande to serve as a hub for the San Juan extension.
 This city on the banks of the snow-fed Animas River came to life in 1881 when the Denver and Rio Grande railroad’s first tracks were laid there.

 Always a problem-solver, Palmer decided that the best way to proceed would be to keep his Silverton Branch a secret.
 No photographs of his new line would be allowed until it was completed in 1882.
 Palmer was wise to keep his project under wraps.
 Images of the narrow gauge line snaking along a canyon wall, perched 200 feet above the river below might have been cause for concern about Palmer’s sanity.
 But Palmer’s lifetime of experience in railroading and training in engineering gave him the confidence to push forward with his Silverton Branch.
 The Silverton Branch was completed in July of 1882, only 11 months since the rail lines first reached Durango.

 D&SNG RR Historic Engines

 D&SNGRR owns three K-28 class steam engines and four K-36 class engines.
 The railroad also maintains five diesel powered engines for general switching duties.
 In addition to these engines, three more engines from the turn of the century are on display.
 One C-16 and two K-37 class engines are static display engines.
 The engines get their start on the day early.
 Early morning visitors to the railroad’s roundhouse can watch the engines emerge and turn on the 65 foot turntable bridge.

 The D&SNGRR has an impressive rolling stock collection of nearly 50 railcars.
 The oldest, General Palmer’s personal coach, dates to 1878.
-The 2006 reproduction of the Denver and Rio Grande’s observation coach “Silver Vista” inspired the second glass-roofed coach built from scratch in 2013, the “Knight Sky.”
-Visit the website to see all the classes…Presidential, First Class, Deluxe Class and Standard Class.
+The 2006 reproduction of the Denver and Rio Grande’s observation coach “Silver Vista” inspired the second glass-roofed coach built from scratch in 2013, the “Knight Sky.”Train Cars

+Armed guards accompanied the train as it hauled the mineral essential to ending World War II and starting the atomic age.
+Oil and gas discoveries helped keep the railroad’s freight line profitable, but the main source of income remained passenger leisure travel.
 Later, the rail line gained popularity as a location for motion pictures.
 The 1967 film Butch Cassidy and the Sundance Kid is a better known production filmed on location at the Durango and Silverton line.

 In 1969, the line was listed by the National Park Service as National Historic Landmark and was awarded as a National Historic Civil Engineering Landmark.
 In that same year, the Denver and Rio Grande abandoned the tracks that linked the Durango and Silverton Narrow Gauge to the rest of the United States rail system.
 Since then, the preservation of the line has depended on the sightseers who visit Durango to experience the old west.